Migrate images to/from KVM/vCenter DS¶

 Here is how it works.
 We have a vmdk image within MarketPlace and we want to use it in KVM:

-- Go to MarketPlace and select the image, then click on Download Button.
+- Go to MarketPlace and select the image, then click on the Import into Datastore button (with the cloud and arrow icon).

-When the destination image datastore is qcow2/raw you must define the attribute
+When the destination image datastore is qcow2 or raw, you must define the attribute

 - Select the destination datastore.